-If you are not a British national, you may need to apply for entry clearance to study in the UK.
-If you hold a British overseas territories citizenship or you have a British national (overseas) citizenship, you will still likely require a visa to study in the UK.
+In this section you will find some basic information about visas and entry into the UK.
+To apply for entry clearance to study in the UK if you hold a British overseas territories citizenship or if you have a British national (overseas) citizenship, you will still likely require a visa to study in the UK.
 To find out if you need a visa to study in the UK, please go to GOV.UK website.

+To find out if you need a visa to study in the UK, go to GOV.UK website.

-Types of Visas
+Types of visas

 There are two relevant categories of student visas:

 - Student Visa for programmes lasting more than 6 months